copenlu/academic-kickstart/content/publication/2021_IJCAI_Ostrowski/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "CoRR, abs/´2009.06401"
-publication_short = "In *CoRR*"
+publication = "In Proceedings of the 30th International Joint Conference on Artificial Intelligence" publication_short = "In *IJCAI*"

 # Abstract and optional shortened version.
-abstract = "Recently, novel multi-hop models and datasets have been introduced to achievemore complex natural language reasoning with neural networks.
-One notable taskthat requires multi-hop reasoning is fact checking, where a chain of connectedevidence pieces leads to the final verdict of a claim.
-However, existingdatasets do not provide annotations for the gold evidence pieces, which is acritical aspect for improving the explainability of fact checking systems.
-Theonly exception is the FEVER dataset, which is artificially constructed based onWikipedia and does not use naturally occurring political claims and evidencepages, which is more challenging.
-Most claims in FEVER only have one evidencesentence associated with them and require no reasoning to make labelpredictions -- the small number of instances with two evidence sentences onlyrequire simple reasoning.
-In this paper, we study how to perform more complexclaim verification on naturally occurring claims with multiple hops overevidence chunks.
-We first construct a small annotated dataset, PolitiHop, ofreasoning chains for claim verification.
-We then compare the dataset to otherexisting multi-hop datasets and study how to transfer knowledge from moreextensive in- and out-of-domain resources to PolitiHop.
-We find that the taskis complex, and achieve the best performance using an architecture thatspecifically models reasoning over evidence chains in combination within-domain transfer learning." abstract_short = ""
+abstract = "Recently, novel multi-hop models and datasets have been introduced to achieve more complex natural language reasoning with neural networks.
+One notable task that requires multi-hop reasoning is fact checking, where a chain of connected evidence pieces leads to the final verdict of a claim.
+However, existing datasets do not provide annotations for the gold evidence pieces, which is a critical aspect for improving the explainability of fact checking systems.
+The only exception is the FEVER dataset, which is artificially constructed based on Wikipedia and does not use naturally occurring political claims and evidence pages, which is more challenging.
+Most claims in FEVER only have one evidence sentence associated with them and require no reasoning to make label predictions -- the small number of instances with two evidence sentences only require simple reasoning.
+In this paper, we study how to perform more complex claim verification on naturally occurring claims with multiple hops overevidence chunks.
+We first construct a small annotated dataset, PolitiHop, of reasoning chains for claim verification.
+We then compare the dataset to other existing multi-hop datasets and study how to transfer knowledge from more extensive in- and out-of-domain resources to PolitiHop.
+We find that the task is complex, and achieve the best performance using an architecture that specifically models reasoning over evidence chains in combination within-domain transfer learning." abstract_short = ""

 # Is this a featured publication? (true/false)